-My Photography & Travel Guide to Iceland
+My Photography & Travel Guide to the Southern Route of Iceland

 Iceland is one of my favorite countries in the world.
 It is a country that is made for landscape photographers.
 It is truly epic and breathtaking.
 The country is quite small, but there is so much to photograph, from Waterfalls, Northern Lights, Lupins, Icelandic Horses, Puffins, Glaciers, Flowers, Mountains, and incredible rock formations.